xu1912/EPSLASSO/README.md

 install_github("xu1912/EPSLASSO")

-If devtools not available, then have to download the source code and install local using zip (for Windows) or tar.gz (for Linux) file.
+If devtools is not available, then have to download the source code and install local using zip (for Windows) or tar.gz (for Linux) file.
 Before the installation, check the required packages:

       glmnet(>= 2.0-5),